josephsmithberger/XogotDocs/Documentation.docc/Manual/animation/animation_tree.md

 It is pretty much unique in its ability to animate almost any property in any node or resource, and its dedicated transform, bezier, function calling, audio, and sub-animation tracks.

-However, the support for blending those animations via AnimationPlayer is limited, as you can only set a fixed cross-fade transition time.
+However, the support for blending those animations via `AnimationPlayer` is limited, as you can only set a fixed cross-fade transition time.

-[AnimationTree](https://docs.godotengine.org/en/stable/classes/class_animationtree.html#class-animationtree) is a new node introduced in Godot 3.1 to deal with advanced transitions.
+[AnimationTree](https://docs.godotengine.org/en/stable/classes/class_animationtree.html#class-animationtree) is a node designed to deal with advanced transitions.
-It replaces the ancient AnimationTreePlayer, while adding a huge amount of features and flexibility.

 ## AnimationTree and AnimationPlayer

-Before starting, know that an AnimationTree node does not contain its own animations.
+Before starting, know that an `AnimationTree` node does not contain its own animations.
-Instead, it uses animations contained in an AnimationPlayer node.
-You create, edit, or import your animations in an AnimationPlayer and then use an AnimationTree to control the playback.
+Instead, it uses animations contained in an `AnimationPlayer` node.
+You create, edit, or import your animations in an `AnimationPlayer` and then use an `AnimationTree` to control the playback.

-AnimationPlayer and AnimationTree can be used in both 2D and 3D scenes.
+`AnimationPlayer` and `AnimationTree` can be used in both 2D and 3D scenes.
 When importing 3D scenes and their animations, you can use name suffixes to simplify the process and import with the correct properties.
-At the end, the imported Godot scene will contain the animations in an AnimationPlayer node.
+At the end, the imported Godot scene will contain the animations in an `AnimationPlayer` node.
-Since you rarely use imported scenes directly in Godot (they are either instantiated or inherited from), you can place the AnimationTree node in your new scene which contains the imported one.
-Afterwards, point the AnimationTree node to the AnimationPlayer that was created in the imported scene.
+Since you rarely use imported scenes directly in Godot (they are either instantiated or inherited from), you can place the `AnimationTree` node in your new scene which contains the imported one.
+Afterwards, point the `AnimationTree` node to the `AnimationPlayer` that was created in the imported scene.

 This is how it's done in the Third Person Shooter demo, for reference:

 @Image(source: "animtree_treeandplayersetup.png")

-A new scene was created for the player with a CharacterBody3D as root.
-Inside this scene, the original .dae (Collada) file was instantiated and an AnimationTree node was created.
+A new scene was created for the player with a `CharacterBody3D` as root.
+Inside this scene, the original `.dae` (Collada) file was instantiated and an `AnimationTree` node was created.

 ## Creating a tree

-To use an AnimationTree, you have to set a root node.
+To use an `AnimationTree`, you have to set a root node.
 An animation root node is a class that contains and evaluates sub-nodes and outputs an animation.
 There are 3 types of sub-nodes:

-1. Animation nodes, which reference an animation from the linked AnimationPlayer.
+1. Animation nodes, which reference an animation from the linked `AnimationPlayer`.

 1. Animation Root nodes, which are used to blend sub-nodes and can be nested.

-1. Animation Blend nodes, which are used in an AnimationNodeBlendTree, a 2D graph of nodes.
+1. Animation Blend nodes, which are used in an `AnimationNodeBlendTree`, a 2D graph of nodes.
 Blend nodes take multiple input ports and give one output port.

 A few types of root nodes are available:

 @Image(source: "animtree_rootnodes.png")

-- AnimationNodeAnimation: Selects an animation from the list and plays it.
+- `AnimationNodeAnimation`: Selects an animation from the list and plays it.
 This is the simplest root node, and generally not used as a root.

-- AnimationNodeBlendTree: Contains multiple nodes as children in a graph.
+- `AnimationNodeBlendTree`: Contains multiple nodes as children in a graph.
 Many blend nodes are available, such as mix, blend2, blend3, one shot, etc.

-- AnimationNodeBlendSpace1D: Allows linear blending between two animation nodes.
+- `AnimationNodeBlendSpace1D`: Allows linear blending between two animation nodes.
 Control the blend position in a 1D blend space to mix between animations.

-- AnimationNodeBlendSpace2D: Allows linear blending between three animation nodes.
+- `AnimationNodeBlendSpace2D`: Allows linear blending between three animation nodes.
 Control the blend position in a 2D blend space to mix between animations.

-- AnimationNodeStateMachine: Contains multiple nodes as children in a graph.
+- `AnimationNodeStateMachine`: Contains multiple nodes as children in a graph.
 Each node is used as a state, with multiple functions used to alternate between states.

 ## Blend tree

-When you make an AnimationNodeBlendTree, you get an empty 2d graph in the bottom panel, under the AnimationTree tab.
-It contains only an Output node by default.
+When you make an `AnimationNodeBlendTree`, you get an empty 2d graph in the bottom panel, under the AnimationTree tab.
+It contains only an `Output` node by default.

 @Image(source: "animtree_emptyblendtree.png")